dmlc/xgboost/doc/gpu/index.rst

 GPU-Accelerated SHAP values
 =============================
-XGBoost makes use of `GPUTreeShap <https://github.com/rapidsai/gputreeshap>`_ as a backend for computing shap values when the GPU predictor is selected.
+XGBoost makes use of `GPUTreeShap <https://github.com/rapidsai/gputreeshap>`_ as a backend for computing shap values when the GPU is used.

 .. code-block:: python